USDA rethinks approach to controlling salmonella in poultry

 The agency also wants to encourage farmers to take a combination of steps proven to reduce bacteria in their chickens, including using more vaccinations, adding probiotics to feed and doing more to ensure that the birds' bedding, food and water remain clean.

-The National Chicken Council trade group has said the industry has already done a several things to reduce salmonella contamination, including spraying germ-killing solutions on raw chicken during processing, improving sanitation and using more vaccines.
+The National Chicken Council trade group has said the industry has already invested millions of dollars in efforts to reduce salmonella contamination, including spraying germ-killing solutions on raw chicken during processing, improving sanitation and using more vaccines.
 Spokesman Tom Super said many chicken farmers are already taking steps recommended by the USDA.

+“We pledge to continue to do our part — the industry will remain committed to investing significant resources — at the hatchery, feed mill, farm and plant — to further enhance the safety profile of chicken products.
+But there is no law, regulation or silver bullet that will make raw chicken a 100% sterile product,” said Ashley Peterson, the trade group's senior vice president of scientific and regulatory affairs.

 The USDA said 89% of the nation's poultry processing plants are now meeting the agency's performance standard for limiting salmonella in chicken parts.
 That is up from three years ago when only 71% of the plants met the standard.